Skip to Content

 What are the causes of age-related hearing loss?

-Age-related hearing loss can be caused by various factors, some of these include:
+Age-related hearing loss can be caused by various factors, some of which include:

-• Damaged to the hair cells: Hair cells in the inner ear convert sound waves into electrical signals which are then sent to the brain.
-As we age, these cells can naturally become damaged or die off - leading to hearing loss.
+• Damage to the hair cells: Hair cells in the inner ear convert sound waves into electrical signals, which are then sent to the brain.
+As we age, these cells can naturally become damaged or die off, leading to hearing loss.

 • Genetics: Some genetic factors can increase the risk of age-related hearing loss.